mabotkin/schedule/README.md

 $ make uninstall
 ```

+The current period, if applicable, is highlighted in red.

-This program has dependencies on many GNU/Linux utilities such as <code>curl</code>, <code>grep</code>, and <code>sed</code>.
+This program has dependencies on many GNU/Linux utilities such as <code>curl</code>, <code>grep</code>, <code>sed</code>, and <code>tput</code>.
 These are most likely installed, but if not are required for this program to function.

 Uses TJHSST Intranet3 (Ion) Web API.